Medication Implications & Pharmacogenomics

 - CYP2C9 and phenytoin: poor metabolizers (CYP2C9*2/*3 compound heterozygous) have dramatically reduced phenytoin clearance → toxicity at standard doses; CPIC recommends 25–50% dose reduction and monitoring in PMs; phenytoin has narrow therapeutic index

-- CYP2C19 and clopidogrel: clopidogrel is a prodrug requiring CYP2C19 activation; PMs (CYP2C19*2/*3) cannot convert to active thienopyridine → increased stroke/MI risk; CYP2C19 loss-of-function alleles common in Asians (~50% have at least one); alternative antiplatelet therapy (prasugrel, ticagrelor) for PMs
+- CYP2C19 and clopidogrel: clopidogrel is a prodrug requiring CYP2C19 activation; PMs (CYP2C19*2/*3) cannot convert clopidogrel to its active thiol metabolite → increased stroke/MI risk; CYP2C19 loss-of-function alleles common in Asians (~50% have at least one); alternative antiplatelet therapy (prasugrel, ticagrelor) for PMs

 - CYP2C19 and clobazam: clobazam is metabolized to active N-desmethylclobazam by CYP2C19; PMs have 5-fold higher N-desmethylclobazam levels → increased sedation risk; dose reduction recommended